-England with the Norman Conquest of 1066.
+Haughend is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 The Haughend family lived in Haughton, Cheshire.
 The name of this place derives from the Old English word halh, which means nook or recess, and tun, which means village or settlement.
-There are numerous places son named in England and an individual case of the name may derive from any of those locations.

 Early Origins of the Haughend family

 The surname Haughend was first found in Cheshire at Haughton (or Haughton Moss), a village and civil parish.
 This village is by far the largest of the listings of the place name in England.
 Looking back further, there are at least three listings of the place name Haughton in the Domesday Book in its earliest forms: Hoctum in Nottinghamshire; Haustone in Shropshire; and Halstone or Haltone in Staffordshire.

 Today Haughton Castle is a privately owned country mansion near the village of Humshaugh, Northumberland and dates back to the 13th century when it was a tower house.
 It was enlarged and fortified in the 14th century.
 By the 16th century, the castle had fallen into ruin, but by the early 19th century the ruins were converted into the mansion it is today.
 Houghton Hall is a country house in Norfolk, England built for British Prime Minister, Sir Robert Walpole.

 Another early branch of the family was found at Hooton, again in Cheshire.
 "This place, in the Domesday Book, is included in the possessions of Richard de Vernon, the Norman Baron of Shipbrook, under whom it was held by a family named Hotone, which became extinct in the male line in the reign of Richard I. It then passed by marriage to Randle Walensis or Welshman, after which alliance, his family occasionally assumed the name of Hotone."